 An opportunity to collaborate with other like-minded Cultural Mentors who are committed to fostering an inclusive community at UNSW,

 An opportunity to build and improve your communication, leadership, and team working skills, and have your work recognized on your AHEGs.

 What are some of the roles and responsibilities?

 Curious about the tasks and responsibilities of a Cultural Mentor?
 Here is a list of the roles you would undertake within the program:

 Become the first point of contact for incoming international students, ensuring they feel welcomed and supported within the UNSW community.

-Lead weekly mentoring sessions with your mentee(s) and share with them your experience studying at UNSW and living in Sydney.
+Lead mentoring sessions with your mentee(s) and share with them your experience studying at UNSW and living in Sydney.